 However, the unexpected event can be a positive sometimes, too.
 I recently spent 2 months planning a trip to several parts of Europe, including Germany and Austria, and my favorite and most memorable parts of that trip were things that I knew nothing about ahead of time.
 They weren’t on my 50 page itinerary, they weren’t in a guide book, they weren’t part of a tour, and they most definitely weren’t expected.

 However, we quickly improvised.
 At the bus station, we met two young American girls who were headed in the same direction--and equally lost, so we agreed to share a taxi up to the site's ticket area.
-We visited the Nazi Documentation Center and explored some of the miles of bunkers built into the mountains there while waiting for our ticket time to head up the mountain to the main attraction.
-When our time slot was called, we boarded buses specially designed to climb the steep road, drove up hairpin turns, walked down a tunnel built into the mountains, and took the same elevator Hitler once did up through the mountain and up to the top.
-It was worth the effort, the spectacular views from Eagle's Nest go on for miles and miles in every direction.
+First, we stopped at the Nazi Documentation Center (a sobering but necessary reminder of the atrocities inflicted by this dictator) and explored some of the miles of bunkers built into the mountains.
+Then, it was time to use our ticket up to the main attraction.
+When our time slot was called, we boarded buses specially designed to climb the steep road, drove up hairpin turns, walked down a tunnel built into the mountains, and took the same elevator Hitler once did up through the mountain to the top.
+Our roundabout journey was worth the effort, the spectacular views from Eagle's Nest go on for miles and miles in every direction.
 However, while that was all wonderful, the next part was even more fun… well, maybe the start of it wasn’t.

 When we got back down the mountain to the ticket center, we planned to take the local bus back to the main bus station to get back to Salzburg.
 So, we waited for it… and waited… and waited some more (it just wasn’t our day with buses).
 Eventually, we ended up waiting with another American couple and their daughter.
 We got to talking, and they told us that they were staying in the town down below (Berchtesgaden) and that the city was having a huge festival.
 There were planning to head there next (if we ever got off this mountain), and we decided we might as well check it out, too.
 Around that time, a taxi (nonexistent up there) was dropping someone off.
 My husband chased it down--literally--and all 5 of us piled in.